 Bugs and Buttons

 Bugs and Buttons is a colorful and cool math game for kids available for Android and iOS devices.
 At $2.99, it’s a little pricey as far as kids’ apps go, but it’s jam packed with fun math games—18 to be precise!
 Perfect for preschoolers and Kindergartners, the game teaches early math skills such as counting, sorting, and detecting patterns.
-Your little one will likely be so entranced by the colors, music, and imaginative play that she won’t even realize how much she’s learning!
+Your little one will likely be so entranced by the colors, music, and imaginative play that they won’t even realize how much they’re learning!

-TurtleDiary.com comes educator recommended and is the whole package when it comes to cool math games for kids.
+TurtleDiary.com comes educator-recommended and is the whole package when it comes to cool math games for kids.
 The site features fun math games for toddlers, preschoolers, and elementary school kids in grades K-3.
 (Activities for 4th and 5th grades are coming soon!).
 Users can search for games by grade, subject, or topic and also have the option to download printable worksheets for offline play.